Stokes County License Hearing Guide

 What It Is

-- Decide if License Suspension is Warranted: The sole purpose of the ALR hearing is to determine whether the DMV has sufficient grounds to suspend your driver's license.
+• Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether the DMV had sufficient grounds to suspend your license.

-- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to demonstrate "reasonable grounds" to believe you were driving while impaired.
+• Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it is more likely than not that you were driving while impaired, rather than proving it beyond a reasonable doubt.

 How to Prepare